clevepl/post-title-list-block/readme.txt

 An answer to that question.

-= What about foo bar? =
+= What about other post types? =

-Answer to foo bar dilemma.
+I will add that.

 == Screenshots ==